Building Skills + Enhancing Lives

 Arts & Cultural Appreciation Programme

-Using different forms of the cultural arts, such as music, poetry, film making, painting, mural art, theatre, dance – as tools to stimulate the development of children and youth in disadvantaged and under-resourced communities while simultaneously benefiting the people and the natural resources of the area.
+Through various cultural art forms—such as Literacy, music, poetry, storytelling, painting, mural art, drama, puppetry and dance—we aim to enhance the development of children and youth in disadvantaged and under-resourced communities while enriching both the local people and natural resources.

 The Music Programme